eigsi/MealsApp/README.md

 This project runs on `dart` and can be launched on the simulator of your choice using `Android studio` for Android devices, and `Xcode` pour IOS devices, and allows you to simulate a fonctional quizz application.
 - There are 10 categories, offering a total of 10 meals.
 - There is a favorite section where the user can find the recipes he saved.
+- Users can now select a meal difficulty level (easy, challenging, or hard) in the filters section.
+- In the categories screen, only categories containing meals that match the selected filters are displayed.

 ## Project Prerequisites